 We often think we’re in the business of financial solutions.
 We are.
 But more than that, in fact no.1 in my leadership top tips, we’re also in the business of people.
 The first step in proving world-class service that creates genuine value for our clients comes from understanding them, and their needs.

-My leadership top tips includes a very important one for me as understanding our people is also essential on the other side of the fence, when it comes to the teams you lead.
+My leadership top tips include a very important one for me as understanding our people is also essential on the other side of the fence when it comes to the teams you lead.